YKK0030/imageclassification_sad_or-happy/README.md

-Here is a draft GitHub README for this machine learning project:

 # Sad or Happy Image Classifier

 This is a machine learning project to classify images as sad or happy.
 It uses a convolutional neural network (CNN) model trained on a dataset of sad and happy images.